 I don't have [much] prejudice against self-published works -- If your request is professional, then I will treat you as such -- but I prefer a physical book.
 That way, I can give your book a better read, and therefore, a more through and honest review.
 Your book deserves that, right?

 Still, I understand that when you're in the business of publishing yourself, sometimes you don't have the cash for a printed edition.
 Believe me, I get it.
-I edit a magazine that primarily exists online for the same reason.
 So, it does not hurt to ask me anyway.
 If you've followed my reviews and feel like your book would be a good fit, say so.

 I hope that clears things up a bit.
 Thanks for reading (and writing).